 It is apparent that more than just a handful of consumers have been effected by faulty new vehicles and far too many consumers are finding it impossible to get a refund or a replacement for a vehicle that is unsafe, has major problems or not easily repaired.
-That is why it is imperative to include in the review of the Australian Consumer Laws clearer definitions of 'Acceptable Quality' for Motor Vehicles and enhance the 'Consumer Guarantees' (AKA Motor Vehicle Lemon Laws) to further protect Australian Consumers.
+No Australian consumer should have to suffer any financial and/or emotional hardship if they have inadvertently ended up purchasing a product that is majorly flawed.
+That is why it is imperative to include in the amendment of the Australian Consumer Laws clearer definitions of 'Acceptable Quality' for Motor Vehicles and enhance the 'Consumer Guarantees' (AKA Motor Vehicle Lemon Laws) to further protect Australian Consumers.